jkerai1/SoftwareCertificates/Bulk-IOC-CSVs/MDA/readme.md

 # Malware Detection Policy

-May be off by default, remember to enable and add any apprioprate auto goverance action.
+May be off by default, remember to enable and add any apprioprate auto Govenrance action.

 ![image](https://github.com/user-attachments/assets/853b5c6e-cd38-4063-a590-caa8c9438020)